Last Updated on October 19, 2020

 “Expectant mothers should take this new research into account, but they should not panic,” said Ruth Shaber, medical director of the Center for Healthcare Delivery at the Kaiser Permanente Care Management Institute.
 “We still have a lot more to learn about the impact of the environment on pregnancy and young children.”

 While there may be no need for pregnant women to panic, they should be aware of the risks and take precautions to reduce their EMF exposure.
 Laptops, tablets and cell phones are particularly harmful because we use them every day, and often for lengthy periods.
-Protect your health, and the health of your unborn child, by using an EMF radiation shield that offers a protective barrier against harmful EMF radiation.
+Consider protecting your health, and the health of your unborn child, by using an EMF radiation shield that offers a protective barrier against harmful EMF radiation.